-Review will select schemes to benefit from money
+Review will prioritise transport and public realm schemes to benefit

 The City of London Corporation has amassed a £10.9m war chest of so-called section 106 planning-gain contributions and is launching a review to prioritise how to spend most of it.

 A report to members of the authority’s planning and transportation committee says the funding derives from 64 different agreements related to new development in the Square Mile, including Foster & Partners’ Stirling Prize-winning Bloomberg London building.

 The payments are designed to offset negative impacts of particular schemes, but the report – written by assistant direcor of public realm Simon Glynn on behalf of director of the built environment Carolyn Dwyer – says the cash is yet to be spent.